-- the purchase of goods and services for the direct use or benefit of the NSW Government (i.e. procurement or tender) - engaging another party to carry out work on behalf of the NSW Government (i.e. commissioning) - a gift of public property - ex gratia and act of grace payments made to persons who have suffered a financial or other detriment as a result of the workings of government - a payment to a person of a benefit or an entitlement established by legislation - an arrangement that is explicitly for the purpose of the transfer of funds and/or assets between NSW Government entities or SOCs - a tax concession or offset - a loan provided on commercial terms
+- the purchase of goods and services for the direct use or benefit of the NSW Government (i.e. procurement or tender - refer to the NSW Government Procurement Policy Framework) - commissioning another party to carry out work on behalf of the NSW Government (for example, payments to non-government organisations to deliver services to agency clients - refer to TPP16-05 NSW Government Commissioning and Contestability Policy) - a gift of government property as defined in the GSF Act23 - ex gratia and act of grace payments made to persons who have suffered a financial or other detriment as a result of the workings of government24 - a payment to a person of a benefit or an entitlement established by legislation - an arrangement that is explicitly for the purpose of the transfer of funds and/or assets between NSW Government entities or SOCs

-- a payment of remuneration, compensation or damages - a payment from the Commonwealth where the NSW Government is used as an intermediary to distribute funds to other parts of government or to non-government entities - a scholarship - a sponsorship arrangement in which the NSW Government provides money to an organisation or individuals to carry out a particular event or activity in return for sponsorship rights.
+- tax rebates and concessions on government fees and charges established through legislation or regulation, for example, a refund or discount on a charge.
+This exclusion does not include government voucher schemes - a loan provided on commercial terms - a payment of remuneration, compensation or damages - payments by the NSW Government to the Commonwealth (for example, if the NSW Government contributes funding to a Commonwealth program, scheme or initiative) - a payment from the Commonwealth where the NSW Government is used as an intermediary to distribute funds to other parts of government or to non-government entities - a scholarship - a sponsorship arrangement in which the NSW Government provides money to an organisation or individuals to carry out a particular event or activity in return for sponsorship rights - third-party asset transfers (the transfer of an asset outside the government sector, through a sale or long-term lease, attributable to a contractual arrangement).
+For example, an infrastructure asset constructed by the NSW Government which is transferred to a NSW council/electricity provider (as relevant) for maintenance and operation on completion.